gumob/TagExtensionManager/README.md

 # Tag Extension Manager

-A tool for efficiently managing Chrome extensions.
+A Chrome Extension for efficiently managing Chrome extensions.
 Group multiple extensions with tags and easily enable/disable them based on your needs.

 <div class="grid" markdown>